adrianratnapala/arch-linux-notes/README.md

 * [Lenovo Thinkpad X1 Carbon 5th Gen (20HRA04JAU)](thinkpad-x1-5th)

-One you the boot menu from the stick, select **Boot Arch Linux**.
+Once you the boot menu from the stick, select **Boot Arch Linux**.
 This will get you into a live Arch Linux environment that you can use to install the system, and also as a rescue disc.